Selling a business | 15 min read

 6. Marketing Your Business For Sale: Discover the best approach to understanding buyer behaviour, how to approach due diligence, and effective marketing and networking over the average 6-9 months it takes to sell a business.

-7. Negotiating the Sale: Cover the steps to a successful sale, including how to communicate and agree key terms, as well as legal and financial aspects, compliance and asset liability disclosure to ensure a smooth transaction.
+7. Negotiating the Sale: Cover the steps to a successful sale, including how to communicate and agree key terms, as well as legal and financial aspects to be aware of, compliance and asset liability disclosure to ensure a smooth transaction.

 8. Finalising the Sale and Transfer of Ownership: How to follow the Australian government checklist for a smooth transfer, including keeping legal, financial and employee support and transitions in check before prepping your post-sale plan.